PeterKawa/esp_motion_mmwave/README.md

     password: "KeepGeneratedPassword"
 ```

-Once finsihed and sensor is online, you can add it in Home assistant
+Once finished and sensor is online, you can add it in Home assistant

 #### Home Assistant